Understanding frozen shoulder – What is it?

-- Studies have noted that Low-level laser therapy was effective for pain relief, but moderately suggested for improving function and was not recommended for improving ROM.
+- Studies have noted that Low-level laser therapy was effective for pain relief but moderately suggested for improving function and was not recommended for improving ROM.

 - Extracorporeal shockwave therapy (ESWT) – few studies have found some decrease in pain and slight functionality improvements (forward ROM) through the administration of ESWT with Fascial manipulation (Yuan X et al. 2018).
-However, to determine the recovery is enhanced by a supervised exercise program or on its own or combined with ESWT-FM, additional research and prospective randomized, blinded controlled clinical trials must be conducted and are still lacking at this time.
+However, to determine whether the recovery is enhanced by a supervised exercise program or on its own or combined with ESWT-FM, additional research and prospective randomized, blinded, controlled clinical trials must be conducted and are still lacking at this time.

-Studies and literature review have shown that most patients with frozen shoulder experience resolution of symptoms with conservative management.
+Studies and literature reviews have shown that most patients with frozen shoulder experience resolution of symptoms with conservative management.
 It is, however, essential to be able to tell a patient with some confidence that an idiopathic frozen shoulder generally recovers well without any restriction in range of motion or pain (Vastamiki Heidi et al. 2012)

 If you think you have a frozen shoulder or are developing one, see your physician or your physiotherapist for a physical exam and exercise program to manage and help the condition.
-Call Opal Physiotherapy in Langley B.C, if you need further information or to book an appointment.
+Call Opal Physiotherapy in Langley, B.C, if you need further information or to book an appointment.